madeInLagny/TDR-EN-BLOG/README.md

 - Update the file name, including date
 - Fill the post details accordingly
 - Check the post locally
-- Save changes and commit to uploagd changes to github
+- Save changes and commit to upload changes to github

 ## Tools
 Slugify title: https://slugify.online/